 The last post makes a reference - almost in passing - to one of the founders of the World Wildlife Fund, Julian Huxley, being a massive eugenicist.
 It’s a topic worth picking up in a bit more detail, not least because it’s a knotty one.

 Long before there were people who worried about climate change, there were people who worried about overpopulation.
-As worries about climate change grew, the concerns would sometimes intersect, and the augheat that climate change should be addressed via birth control comes up every now and again.
+As worries about climate change grew, the concerns would sometimes intersect, and the argument that climate change should be addressed via birth control comes up every now and again.
 When it does, it tends to be controversial, managing to annoy the religious right, socialists, and a host of other ideologies between and around them.

-Let’s start the in the 19th century, story with Francis Galton.
+Let’s start the in the 19th century, with the story of Francis Galton.
 Born in 1822 in Birmingham, his parents were ‘lunar children ’ - they met via their fathers’ membership of debating dinner club called the Lunar Society, so-called because meet on the full moon, which meant they had light to travel home by.
 As part of the extended lunar family, Galton shared a grandfather with Charles Darwin, and grew up in an environment steeped with science, invention, industry and politics.

 Galton was a bit of a polymath.
 He invented the weather map, researched synesthesia and fingerprints, played all sorts of games with composite photography, and popularised the statistical term ‘regression toward the mean’.
 If you want to know how to scientifically cut a cake, he’s your guy.
 He also infamously produced a ‘beauty map’ of the UK secretly rating local women’s attractiveness, and declaring Aberdeen the ugliest (he had a special counting glove to study without being notice, the creep).